PartnershipVisa.nzpowered by MyLaw

 Eligibility

-• You are in a genuine and stable relationship with your supporting partner.
+• You are living together in a genuine and stable relationship with your supporting partner.

 • You can show you'll comply with visitor conditions (including not working).